utah-cs4470-sp23/class/hw10/README.md

      | return <expr>
 ```

-As in the previous assignment, these constructos are organized into
+As in the previous assignment, these constructors are organized into
 four groups, from easiest to hardest.
 Consult the [JPL
 specification](../spec.md) for the expected behavior of these
 constructs.